swisscom/dop_common/doc/plan_format_v0.0.1.md

 If no name is given, DOP will calculate the SHA2 of the plan content and use this as a name (you will not be able to update such a plan).

+### max_in_flight

+The amount of nodes DOP will be executing commands on in parallel.

+There are also two special values:

+- The value "0" will disable thread spawning for debug purposes.
+- The value "-1" will spawn as many threads as there are nodes.

+### ssh_root_pass

+The default password the ssh plugin will use to login on remote hosts if password login is enabled and sshpass is installed.
+This value can be overwritten via Hiera.
+DOPi will always try to lookup the variable over Hiera first and use this default if it finds nothing.

 ## Infrastructures
 The infrastructures hash holds information about cloud providers.
 Each entry in an infrastructures hash describes a certain infrastructures or cloud if you want.